kaisenlinux/manpages-dev/category/Filesystems/sshfs.md

               1. Each read() or write() system call will initiate one or more read or write operations, data will not be cached in the kernel.

               2. The return value of the read() and write() system calls will correspond to the return values of the read and write operations.
 This is useful for  example  if  the  file size is not known in advance (before reading it).  e.g. /proc filesystem

        -o max_conns=N
               sets  the  maximum number of simultaneous SSH connections to use.
 Each connection is established with a separate SSH process.
-The primary purpose of this feature is to improve the responsiveness of the file system during large file transfers.
+The primary purpose of this feature is to im‐ prove the responsiveness of the file system during large file transfers.
 When using more than once connection, the password_stdin and passive options can not be  used,  and the buflimit workaround is not supported.

        In  addition, SSHFS accepts several options common to all FUSE file systems.
-These are described in the mount.fuse manpage (look for "general", "libfuse specific", and "high-level API" options).
+These are described in the mount.fuse manpage (look for "general", "libfuse specific", and "high-level
+       API" options).

 CAVEATS / WORKAROUNDS
    Hardlinks
        If the SSH server supports the hardlinks extension, SSHFS will allow you to create hardlinks.
 However, hardlinks will always appear as individual files when seen through an  SSHFS mount, i.e. they will appear to have different inodes and an st_nlink value of 1.

    Rename
        Some  SSH servers do not support atomically overwriting the destination when renaming a file.
-In this case you will get an error when you attempt to rename a file and the destination already exists.
+In this case you will get an error when you attempt to rename a file and the destina‐ tion already exists.
 A workaround is to first remove the destination file, and then do the rename.
 SSHFS can do this automatically if you call it with -o  workaround=rename.
-However, in this case it is still possible that someone (or something) recreates the destination file after SSHFS has removed it, but before SSHFS had the time to rename the old file.
+How‐ ever,  in  this  case  it  is still possible that someone (or something) recreates the destination file after SSHFS has removed it, but before SSHFS had the time to rename the old file.
 In this case, the rename will still fail.

    Permission denied when moving files across remote filesystems
-       Most SFTP servers return only a generic "failure" when failing to rename across filesystem boundaries (EXDEV).  sshfs normally converts this generic failure to a permission denied  er‐ ror  (EPERM).
+       Most SFTP servers return only a generic "failure" when failing to rename across filesystem boundaries (EXDEV).  sshfs normally converts this generic failure to a permission denied error  (EPERM).
 If the option -o workaround=renamexdev is given, generic failures will be considered EXDEV errors which will make programs like mv(1) attempt to actually move the file after the failed rename.

    SSHFS hangs for no apparent reason
        In some cases, attempts to access the SSHFS mountpoint may freeze if no filesystem activity has occured for some time.
-This is typically caused by the SSH connection being dropped  be‐ cause of inactivity without SSHFS being informed about that.
+This is typically caused by the SSH connection being dropped because  of  inactivity  without  SSHFS being informed about that.
 As a workaround, you can try to mount with -o ServerAliveInterval=15.
 This will force the SSH connection to stay alive even if you have no activity.

    SSHFS hangs after the connection was interrupted
        By default, network operations in SSHFS run without timeouts, mirroring the default behavior of SSH itself.
-As a consequence, if the connection to the remote host is interrupted  (e.g. because  a  network cable was removed), operations on files or directories under the mountpoint will block until the connection is either restored or closed altogether (e.g. manually).
+As a consequence, if the connection to the remote host  is  interrupted
+       (e.g.  because  a network cable was removed), operations on files or directories under the mountpoint will block until the connection is either restored or closed altogether (e.g. manually).
 Applications that try to access such files or directories will generally appear to "freeze" when this happens.

-       If it is acceptable to discard data being read or written, a quick workaround is to kill the responsible sshfs process, which will make any blocking operations on the mounted  filesys‐ tem  error out and thereby "unfreeze" the relevant applications.
+       If it is acceptable to discard data being read or written, a quick workaround is to kill the responsible sshfs process, which will make any  blocking  operations  on  the  mounted filesystem error out and thereby "unfreeze" the relevant applications.
 Note that force unmounting with fusermount -zu, on the other hand, does not help in this case and will leave read/write operations in the blocking state.

-       For a more automatic solution, one can use the -o ServerAliveInterval=15 option mentioned above, which will drop the connection after not receiving a response for 3 * 15 =  45  seconds from  the  remote host.
+       For a more automatic solution, one can use the -o ServerAliveInterval=15 option mentioned above, which will drop the connection after not receiving a response for 3 * 15 = 45 sec‐ onds from the remote host.
 By also supplying -o reconnect, one can ensure that the connection is re-established as soon as possible afterwards.
 As before, this will naturally lead to loss of data that was in the process of being read or written at the time when the connection was interrupted.

 MOUNTING FROM /ETC/FSTAB
        To mount an SSHFS filesystem from /etc/fstab, simply use sshfs` as the file system type.
 (For backwards compatibility, you may also use ``fuse.sshfs).